An introduction to the categorical p-adic Langlands program: Localization and Morita theory

 There are some phenomena that can occur in the theory of modules over non-commutative rings that don't occur in the commutative case, which have to be taken into account when trying to localize in the non-commutative setting.
 We briefly recall some of these, and explain why allowing localization over algebraic stacks (rather than just schemes) helps to ameliorate the situation.

-There is one basic phenomenon that modules over a non-commutative ring $A$ can exhibit which does not occur in the commutative context, namely, if $S_1$ and $S_2$ non-isomorphic simple $A$-modules, then although $\Hom_A(S_1,S_2)$ evidently vanishes, the higher Exts, i.e.\ $\Ext^i(S_1,S_2)$ for $i> 0$, need not vanish.
-This means that if $A-\Mod$ is mapped functorially into a category of sheaves in such a manner that induces an isomorphism on higher Exts as well as just Homs, then the images of $S_1$ and $S_2$ cannot have disjoint support.
+There is one basic phenomenon that modules over a non-commutative ring $A$ can exhibit which does not occur in the commutative context, namely, if $S_1$ and $S_2$ are non-isomorphic simple $A$-modules, then although $\Hom_A(S_1,S_2)$ evidently vanishes, the higher Exts, i.e.\ $\Ext^i_A(S_1,S_2)$ for $i> 0$, need not vanish.
+This means that if the category $A\text{-}\Mod$ is mapped functorially into a category of sheaves in a way that not only preserves $\operatorname{Hom}$ spaces but also induces isomorphisms on higher $\operatorname{Ext}$ groups, then the images of $S_1$ and $S_2$ cannot have disjoint support.

-Remembering the the simple objects in the category of quasicoherent sheaves on a Noetherian\footnote{We make this assumption just to ensure that the discussion is not overburdened with technical complications.} scheme are precisely the skyscraper sheaves at closed points, so that non-isomorphic simple objects have disjoint support, we see for example that if $A$ is a non-commutative ring admitting simple modules $S_1$ and $S_2$ with this property (i.e.\ such that $\Hom_A(S_1,S_2) = 0$ but $\RHom_A(S_1,S_2) \neq 0$), then the category $A-\Mod$ certainly cannot be {\em equivalent} to the category of quasicoherent sheaves on such a scheme.
+Remembering that the simple objects in the category of quasicoherent sheaves on a Noetherian\footnote{We make this assumption just to ensure that the discussion is not overburdened with technical complications.} scheme are precisely the skyscraper sheaves at closed points, so that non-isomorphic simple objects have disjoint support, we see for example that if $A$ is a non-commutative ring admitting simple modules $S_1$ and $S_2$ with this property (i.e.\ such that $\Hom_A(S_1,S_2) = 0$ but $\RHom_A(S_1,S_2) \neq 0$), then the category $A\text{-}\Mod$ certainly cannot be {\em equivalent} to the category of quasicoherent sheaves on a Noetherian scheme.

 \begin{remark} The preceding discussion helps to explain why in Beilinson--Bernstein localization theory, which does give an equivalence (between certain categories of Lie algebra representations and the category of algebraic $\cD$-modules on a flag variety), it is quasicoherent $\cD$-modules that appear, rather than merely quasicoherent $\cO$-modules.
-The point is that the Riemann--Hilbert correspondence shows that $\cD$-modules behave like perverse sheaves, in which (to first approximation) the simple objects are described by their support (a stratum in some stratification of the ambient scheme~$X$), and there are interesting extension classes betweeen sheaves supported on different strata.
+The point is that the Riemann--Hilbert correspondence shows that $\cD$-modules behave like perverse sheaves, in which (to first approximation) the simple objects are described by their support (a stratum in some stratification of the ambient scheme~$X$), and there are interesting extension classes between sheaves supported on different strata.
 (The most basic example is the sequence with $j:\A^1\setminus \{0\} \to \A^1$, resp.\ $i:\{0\} \to \A^1$ the natural open, resp.\ closed, immersion.) \end{remark}